vicramon/ember-tutorial/chapters/creating-the-rails-api.md

 # Creating the Rails API

-We need an API so that Ember can communicate with our Rails backend.
+We need a Rails API for Ember to communicate with to handle persistence.

 ## The Active Model Adapter